 Grammar: Phrasal Verbs

-Phrasal verbs consist of a verb and a particle (preposition, adverb).
-The particle can change the meaning of the verb completely.
+Phrasal verbs consist of verbs and particles (prepositions, adverbs).
+The particle can change the meaning of the verb altogether.
 For example::

 - look up – consult a reference book (look a word up in a dictionary)

 - look for – seek (look for her ring)

 - look forward – anticipate with pleasure (look forward to meeting someone)